3VL: Using Trees to Improve Vision-Language Models' Interpretability: Experiments

 \end{itemize}

-In Table~\ref{tbl:trees} we show Top-1 accuracy results on VL-Checklist with four such tree variants. (i) {\textit{``Basic WN"}} - {\textit{``Basic"}} tree structure with WordNet negatives generation, (ii) {\textit{``Incremental WN"}} - {\textit{``Incremental"}} tree structure with WordNet negatives generation, (iii) {\textit{``WN+LLM prompt+mask"}} - {\textit{``Incremental"}} tree structure with {\textit{``LLM prompt"}} for opposites generation, T5 mask completion for words with no opposite and WordNet replacement if T5 mask completion generates a word with similar meaning. (iv) {\textit{``WN+LLM prompt (\oursm{})"}} - {\textit{``Incremental"}} tree structure with {\textit{``LLM prompt"}} for opposites generation and WordNet replacement if no opposite exists.
+In Table~\ref{tbl:trees} we show Top-1 accuracy results on VL-Checklist with six such tree variants. (i) {\textit{``Basic WN"}} - {\textit{``Basic"}} tree structure with WordNet negatives generation, (ii) {\textit{``Incremental WN"}} - {\textit{``Incremental"}} tree structure with WordNet negatives generation, (iii) {\textit{``WN+LLM prompt+mask"}} - {\textit{``Incremental"}} tree structure with {\textit{``LLM prompt"}} for opposites generation, T5 mask completion for words with no opposite and WordNet replacement if T5 mask completion generates a word with similar meaning. (iv) {\textit{``WN+LLM prompt+inter negs"}} - {\textit{``Incremental"}} tree structure with {\textit{``LLM prompt"}} for opposites generation and WordNet replacement if no opposite exists while using {\textit{Negatives from intermediate tree levels}}. (v) {\textit{``WN+LLM prompt+mix inter negs"}} - {\textit{``Incremental"}} tree structure with {\textit{``LLM prompt"}} for opposites generation and WordNet replacement if no opposite exists and mixing trees with {\textit{Negatives from intermediate tree levels}} and without. (vi) {\textit{``WN+LLM prompt (\oursm{})"}} - {\textit{``Incremental"}} tree structure with {\textit{``LLM prompt"}} for opposites generation and WordNet replacement if no opposite exists (without {\textit{Negatives from intermediate tree levels}}).

 For each such variant, we report the highest result attained by hyperparameter sweep on the validation set of MSCOCO.
 We found that LLM mask completion oftentimes generated positive caption alternatives instead of negative captions and we did not use it in the final model.
-Best results were achieved using (iv) {\textit{``WN+LLM prompt"}} and therefore, we used it in the final {\textit{\oursm{}}} model.
+Best results were achieved using (vi) {\textit{``WN+LLM prompt"}} and therefore, we used it in the final {\textit{\oursm{}}} model.